-- Your work on each assignment will be completely your own - Your collaboration with another classmate on any assignment will be pre-approved by your instructor. - You will not practice plagiarism in any form. - You will not allow others to copy your work or notes. - You will not misuse content from the Internet.
+- Students will work on each assignment completely on their own - Collaboration with another classmate on any assignment will be pre-approved by the instructor. - Students will not practice plagiarism in any form. - Students will not allow others to copy their work or notes. - Students will not misuse content from the Internet.